AlgorithmiKee/notes/Machine_Learning/ELBO.md

 **Question**: What if we have a dataset consisting of multiple iid observations?
 Can we lower-bound the evidence of the whole dataset?

-Consider the unspervised learning with latent variables:
+Consider the unsupervised learning with latent variables:

 * Model: $p(x,z)$
 * Given: training data $D = \{ x_1, \cdots,  x_n\} \stackrel{\text{iid}}{\sim} p(x) = \int_z p(x,z) \:\mathrm dz$.